Accused serial rapist linked to 8 metro Atlanta cold cases captured

-DEKALB COUNTY, Ga. — The DeKalb County District Attorney will announce today the capture of a serial rapist across the metro area.
+DEKALB COUNTY, Ga. — DeKalb County District Attorney Sherry Boston announced today the capture of a serial rapist across the metro area.

 Collaborating agencies include Georgia Sexual Assault Kit Initiative Task Force, DeKalb County District Attorney’s Office, Cobb County District Attorney’s Office, Prosecuting Attorney’s Council, Atlanta Police Department, Georgia Criminal Justice Coordinating Council, the GBI, DeKalb County Police Department, DeKalb County Sheriff's Office and Conyers Police Department.